Aanya9693/Seva-Volunteer-website-/README.md

 ## Features

 - Post and browse volunteer opportunities
+- Delete or Edit your previous post
 - Connect with nonprofit organizations
 - Categories for different types of volunteer work
+- Update your profile
 - User-friendly and responsive design

 # Pages: